Remembering Middle School Classmates 1955-1957

 Saint James School was run by Saint James Catholic Church of which our family was parishioners.
 Grades one through six were held in the church basement and grades seven and eight in the basement of the church rectory.
-Since the student body was 100 or less, there were only four Franciscan nuns who each taught two grades in one classroom.
+Since the student body was 100 or less, there were only four School Sisters of Notre Dame nuns who each taught two grades in one classroom.

 A typical school day started at 8:00 in the morning and ended at around 3:30 in the afternoon.
 At between 7:00 and 7:15, my sister and I would walk from our farm on a hill down to old Highway 15 which was about a fifth of a mile away.
 After crossing the road, we would wait along its shoulder for a school bus which usually showed up at around 7:40.

 My first classroom was for third and fourth graders.
 The only thing I remember is being next to the first and second-grade classroom where my sister attended class.
 One day, she got sick and vomited during lunch hour.
-As her brother, the teacher had me clean up her mess.
+Being the big brother, the teacher had me clean up her mess.

 After fourth grade, I moved to the fifth and sixth-grade classroom.
 Sister Julian was my teacher.
 During the fifth grade, I remember being involved in a snowball fight during lunch hour.
 As a punishment for my misbehavior, I had to stand at my desk and write the sentence, "Rules are given to be followed and not disregarded," at least 500 times.